-Israel has been targeting Palestinian leaders in Lebanon for decades.
+Beirut bombings: Israel’s long history of assassination attempts in Lebanon

 Here are some of the key cases.

-1972 – Aftermath of Lod Airport Killings
+1972 – Aftermath of Lod Airport killings

 One of Israel’s first targets in Lebanon was Ghassan Kanafani, a prominent Palestinian author and poet who was assassinated on July 8, 1972 in Beirut along with his 17-year-old niece.
 A grenade had been connected to the ignition switch of his car.
 When he started the car, this ignited a plastic bomb that had been planted behind the car’s bumper.